 - E73 COMMAND REJECTED = XXXXXX Disc controller is not busy when it should be.
 The computer issues a command to the controller which sets the controller interface flag in the computer acknowledging the command.
 The busy bit on the controller interface is set if the command is interpreted correctly.
 This is tested with the SFC command.
 Possible causes of error are:

 - a.
 Cables incorrectly connected to controller, or the controller crowbarred, clear the controller by turning the controller power off for a few seconds then turning it on again.

 - b.
 Microprocessor

 - c.
 Device Controller board

 - d.
 Interface

 - e.
 ECC board

-- H74 SEEK WITHOUT WAIT IN STEP X IN S
+- H74 SEEK WITHOUT WAIT IN STEP X The current error occurred while attempting to issue a seek immediately followed by a data operation.
+This results in a flag being set on the controller interface, indicating the end of operation only after the data operation is complete.
+Check the microprocessor if an error occurs.

 - E75 ADDRESS IS XXXXXX (YYYY) AND ZZZZZZ, OLD CYL = AAAA OLD CYL = AAAA This message is output when address errors occur.
 XXXXXX = cylinder address read from disc (in octal).
 YYYY = same value in decimal.
 Upper byte of ZZZZZZ (which is octal) is the head read from the disc.
 Lower byte of ZZZZZZ is the current unit number.
 AAAA = the cylinder at which the heads were at before the seek was attempted.
 Check the servo board or track follower for possible cause of error.

 - H76 RECALIBRATE IN Current operation is recalibrate.
 Check STEP X the following if errors occur:

 - a.
 Microprocessor

 - b.
 Device Controller board

-- E77 NO FLAG GETTING SYNDROMI While obtaining the error syndrome with a request syndrome command, the disc interface flag failed to set within 400 milliseconds.
+- E77 NO FLAG GETTING SYNDROME While obtaining the error syndrome with a request syndrome command, the disc interface flag failed to set within 400 milliseconds.
 Same as E63, except the command was request syndrome.
 Possible causes of error are:

 - a.
 ECC board

 - b.
 Microprocessor

 - c.
 I/O Sector board

-- H100 REQUEST SYNDROME IN STEP X Check the ECC board or microprocessor if errors occur.
+- H100 REQUEST SYNDROME IN SIEP X Check the ECC board or microprocessor if errors occur.

 - HIØI WRITE FULL SECTOR Current operation is write full sector.
 IN STEP X

 - E102 NO FLAG GETTING ADDRESS While obtaining the disc address with a request disc address command, the disc interface flag failed to set within 400 milliseconds.
 Same as E63, except command was request disc address.
 Possible causes of error are:

 - a.
 Microprocessor

 - b.
 I/O Sector board

 - c.
 Drive Control board